keploy/samples-go/mux-mysql/readme.md

     2024/01/19 21:28:04 Couldnt create store driver: bad connection
     ```

-    This means that the mysql db is not ready yet, watch out for logs in ** Step 1 ** and wait for 20-30s
+    This means that the mysql db is not ready yet, watch out for logs in **Step 2** and wait for 20-30s

 5. To capture test cases for our application use the following command